 Matthew 4:4 “But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.

 Luke 4:4 “And Jesus answered him, saying, It is written, That man shall not live by bread alone, but by every word of God.”

 Christ said it.
 Do you believe it?
 “Oh that was just for Israel.”
-True, but if there is one thing that all should have learned it is that God’s Law has a predictable outcome.
-If obeyed by anyone they will reap the blessings given by following it.
+True, but if there is one thing that all should have learned is that God’s Law has a predictable outcome.
+If obeyed, one will reap the blessings given by following it.